ethereum/devp2p/discv5/discv5-theory.md

 If a queried registrar is unreachable, times out, or returns a malformed response, the discoverer treats that query as failed and continues with another candidate.
 Repeated failures may cause the registrar to be temporarily excluded from DISC-NG operations.

-Lookup responses may also include additional ENRs.
+Lookup responses may also include auxiliary ENRs.
 These ENRs are not lookup results; they are auxiliary routing information used to improve the discoverer's search table `B(s)`.
+The recommended auxiliary-ENR selection rule is described in [Auxiliary ENR Selection](#auxiliary-enr-selection).

 The discoverer validates returned ENRs before using them.
 Invalid ENRs are ignored.

 ### Lookup Responses

-A registrar receiving a lookup request for service `s` returns up to `Freturn` advertisements for that service from its ad cache.
+A registrar receiving a lookup request for service `s` returns advertisements for that service from its ad cache.
+Lookup responses are encoded as specified in [NODES] or in the DISC-NG-specific response format defined by the wire specification.

 The registrar MUST NOT return expired advertisements.
 If more than `Freturn` advertisements for the service are present in its ad cache, the registrar SHOULD return a pseudo-random subset of at most `Freturn` advertisements.
 The selection procedure SHOULD avoid deterministic bias towards the same advertisers across repeated lookup requests.

-A registrar can also return additional ENRs selected from its view of the service table for `s`.
+A registrar may also return auxiliary ENRs selected from its view of the service table for `s`.
 These ENRs are not lookup results; they are auxiliary routing information used to improve future registration and lookup operations.

-The auxiliary-ENR selection rule defined for registration responses (see [Registration Procedure](#registration-procedure)) applies here as well: when the wire-format request carries a list of topic-distances, the registrar SHOULD bias its selection toward those distances using the same one-ENR-per-requested-distance algorithm.

-The registrar SHOULD select additional ENRs across buckets of its service table, for example by returning at most one randomly selected node from each bucket.
-This helps the requester improve its local service table `B(s)` across the service-centred key space, rather than only learning nodes closest to `s`.

-The requester uses returned neighbour ENRs to update its local service table `B(s)` after validating the ENRs, checking DISC-NG capability, and applying local DISC-NG usability policy.
-The exact encoding of returned advertisements and neighbour ENRs is specified in the wire-format document.
+The requester uses returned auxiliary ENRs to update its local service table `B(s)` after validating the ENRs, checking DISC-NG capability, and applying local DISC-NG usability policy.
+The exact encoding of returned advertisements, auxiliary ENRs, and any topic-distance list is specified in the wire-format document.

 ### Updating the Search Table During Lookup